- Needed product insights for business reporting

 Measuring the effectiveness of different promotions using Cohorts

 28 By Sam Wood’s marketing team runs different promotions to encourage sign-ups, including offering gift vouchers to retailers like women’s clothing store, Lorna Jane, or online pharmacy, Chemist Warehouse.

 “We use Mixpanel’s Cohorts feature to group users based on which promotion they signed up for.
 This allows us to see whether a Lorna Jane or a Chemist Warehouse voucher was more effective in converting users to sign up,” said Tim.

 Uncovering user behaviors that correlate to higher retention with Signal

 “We don’t offer a free trial, so we’re very interested in making sure that users retain for a second and third month.
 Mixpanel’s Signal feature helps us analyze what actions a user in Month 1 typically takes that correlate with higher retention.
 For example, we were able to determine how many workouts a user needs to complete (and by when) that would lead to a higher likelihood of them becoming a 28er (member) for life.

 Signal also helped us uncover that people who use our “Locker” feature are more likely to retain,” said Tim.

 “We also use this for our recipes feature.
-If a user is not ticking off that they’re cooking recipes, we’ll send a push notification prompting them to do that activity.
-With Mixpanel, we can take action on what we’ve learned from Signal using push notifications—it’s a killer combination,” said Tim.
+If a user is not ticking off that they’re cooking recipes, we’ll send a push notification prompting them to do that activity,” said Tim.